-The Joint Civilian Orientation Conference (JCOC) is the oldest public liaison program in the Department of Defense (DoD), the only outreach program sponsored by the Secretary of Defense.
-Since 1948, DoD has conducted 84 conferences for 6,700 prominent U.S. business, community, and educational leaders.
+The Secretary of Defense Senior Leader Engagement Program is an outgrowth of the Joint Civilian Orientation Conference (JCOC), the oldest public liaison program in DoD.
+Participants in the Senior Leader Engagement Program are guests of the Secretary of Defense and attend briefings by senior military and civilian officials at the Pentagon.
+Since 1948, DoD has conducted 84 programs for 6,700 prominent U.S. business, community, and educational leaders.

-The mission of JCOC is to increase public understanding of national defense by enabling American business and community leaders to directly observe and engage with the U.S. military.
+The mission of the Senior Leader Engagement Program is to increase public understanding of national defense by enabling American business and community leaders to directly observe and engage with the U.S. military.
 Specific program objectives are to:

 - Acquaint participants with the strength and readiness of the U.S. Armed Forces through the personal observation of Military operations.